Saturday, September 6, 2025

 This is a long story about how we came to have a really short championship race.
 For years the Texas RR Championships have been held at Fort Hood.
-This was a brutal thirty-three mile course and I was never young enough to have to do it more than one lap.
-The race was very popular, well run/organized.
-But this year not enough sponsors came forward to fund the race and it appeared that we wouldn't have one.
+This was a brutal thirty-three mile course and I was never young enough to have to do more than one lap.
+The race was well run and very popular.
+But this year not enough sponsors came forward to fund the race and it appeared that it would go the way of others.
 Then three Austin organizations came forward and agreed to do it.
 They already put on the Oatmeal Classic, in Oatmeal, Texas.
 I'm not privvy to what all had to happen in a short period of time, but a few months ago I received an email announcing the championships.

-My elation was short-lived in that the oldest age group was 60+ and they would be doing fifty-two miles.
-Bad enough to race against guys twenty years younger, but the distance was too far.
+My elation was short-lived in that the oldest age group category was 40,50, 60+ and they would be doing fifty-two miles.
+Bad enough to race against guys half my age, but the distance was too far.
 I put it out of my mind.
 Then we had the tragedy of one of our teammates being struck by a car, Because our team is scattered, we couldn't organize a memorial ride so just dedicated an individual ride to him.
 Several of us wrote to the race organizer to try to get older age categories included their lineup.
 Resources were minimal and they had very little time to make adjustments.
-The best they could do would be give us a two minute head start over the young kids, 13-14 boys, and younger boys and girls categories.
+The best they could do would be to give us a two minute head start over the young kids, 13-14 boys, and younger boys and girls categories.
 They also limited us to one 13-mile loop.
-And, the categories, 70+ and 80+, were dedicated in memory of Tom Hall.
-That's how I ended up this morning in Oatmeal, Texas.
+As an homage, the categories of 70+ and 80+ were dedicated in memory of Tom Hall.
+That's how I ended up Saturday morning in Oatmeal, Texas.

 No comments: